badwolf292/ThinkOS/README.md

-Personalized Bluefin I plan to use on my ThinkPad.
+Personalized Aurora.

-Based on Bluefin stable
+Based on Aurora stable

 In order to use this you have to:
-- Install Bluefin or Bazzite GNOME
+- Install Aurora or Bazzite KDE

 then run this command: ```sudo bootc switch ghcr.io/badwolf292/thinkos```